hmunjuluri05/rag-ingestion-api/docs/DESIGN.md

 ## Introduction

-The RAG Ingestion API is a scalable, multi-cloud document processing pipeline that extracts, chunks, deduplicates, embeds, and indexes documents for retrieval-augmented generation (RAG) systems.
+The RAG Ingestion API is a scalable, multi-cloud document processing pipeline that extracts and chunks documents for retrieval-augmented generation (RAG) systems.
 The system is deployed across **Azure (AKS)** and **GCP (GKE)** with consistent architecture and configuration.

 ### v1 vs v2 API Comparison